abapGit/docs.abapgit.org/src/user-guide/getting-started/troubleshooting.md

 - Check "Debug Info" from the tools menu on the repository overview (shows which exits are active in your system)
 - In case of issues, deactivate all exits to narrow down the root cause.

+## SAP ABAP Development Tools (ADT)

+If you are using the ADT abapGit plugin provided by SAP, check [SAP BTP, Working with abapGit](https://help.sap.com/docs/btp/sap-business-technology-platform/working-with-abapgit).

+## SAP Cloud Solutions

+You can find tips for connections from SAP Cloud solutions [here](https://github.com/abapGit/abapGit/issues/6206#issuecomment-2047638552).